-Five 20 point quizzes, each on a primary research paper related to the class' work will be administer on alternating Fridays throughout the term beginning with week 2.
+Five 20 point quizzes, each on a primary research paper related to the class' work on Nsp15 will be administered on alternating Fridays throughout the term beginning with week 2.
+In general quizzes can be taken at your convenience.

 At the end of each unit each group will prepare a figure portraying their results from the last ~3 weeks.
 These figures will encapsulate the results your team obtained throughout the training period and are group assignments.
 There will be 3 units, each with data that can be used to produce a figure.
-Each "figure" will be worth 20 points.
+Each figure will be worth 20 points.